Germany's Russian rethink: How Merkel lost faith in Putin

 Since her fateful call with Putin, she has sent abundant signals that she will not shy away from confrontation with Russia, despite pressure from German industry and opinion polls which show a solid majority of Germans are against full-scale economic sanctions.

-Last week, at a closed door meeting of lawmakers from her conservative party, she showed rare emotion, according to participants, in criticizing Putin and signaling to colleagues that Germany must be prepared to accept an economic backlash from tougher sanctions.
+Last week, at a closed door meeting of lawmakers from her conservative party, she showed rare emotion, according to participants, in criticising Putin and signalling to colleagues that Germany must be prepared to accept an economic backlash from tougher sanctions.

 Top aides, when asked about the consequences for German companies of an economic war with Russia, reply that political principles are more important than profits.